dnlksw444/dnlksw444/README.md

-Hi! i'm a electronic and computing stdudent!
+Hi! i'm an electronic and computing stdudent!